WinVector/Examples/LogisticOmit/margin_recovery.md

 For this note, let’s work out how to directly try and overcome the omitted variable bias by solving for the hidden or unobserved detailed data.
 We will work our example in [`R`](https://www.r-project.org).
 We will derive some deep results out of a simple set-up.
+We show how to “un-marginalize” or “un-summarize” data.

 ## Our Example